tigerabrodi/data-structures-and-algorithms-javascript/src/dynamic-programming/README.md

 6. **Is the problem an optimization problem?**
    - Does the problem ask for a minimum, maximum, or best result (such as shortest path, largest sum, longest sequence)?

+# Questions to break down a DP problem

+1. **What is the Base Case?**

+   - What is the simplest instance of the problem, and what is its solution?
+This forms the starting point of your solution.

+2. **What are the Subproblems?**

+   - What smaller, simpler problems does the original problem consist of?
+How does solving these lead to a solution for the overall problem?

+3. **How do Subproblems Overlap?**

+   - Identify specific instances where the same subproblem is solved multiple times.
+This overlap is where DP provides efficiency.

+4. **What is the Recurrence Relation?**

+   - How can you express the solution to a problem in terms of the solutions to its subproblems?
+This relation is often the key insight for the DP solution.

+5. **How to Store Solutions to Subproblems?**

+   - Will you use memoization (top-down with recursion) or tabulation (bottom-up with iteration)?
+Decide on the data structure (array, matrix, hashmap) to store these solutions.

+6. **What is the Order of Solving Subproblems?**

+   - Especially for tabulation, what order should you follow to ensure that the solution to a subproblem is computed before it’s needed?

+7. **How to Construct the Solution to the Original Problem?**

+   - Once subproblems are solved, how do you combine their solutions to get the solution to the original problem?

+8. **Are there Initialization Conditions?**

+   - For tabulation, how do you initialize the table?
+What values do you put in the table before starting to solve subproblems?

+9. **Can Subproblems be Simplified?**

+   - Are there redundancies or unnecessary parts in your subproblems that can be streamlined?

+10. **Is there a Scope for Optimization?**
+    - Can the space or time complexity be further optimized?
+For example, can you reduce the dimensions of the DP table?